 Are you struggling to get shut-eye every night?
-There are many things that can negatively affect your sleep and if you try to change your habits around sleep, you’re much more likely to get better quality snoozing time at night.
+If so, it doesn’t have to be this way!
+There are many things that can negatively affect your sleep and if you change your habits around sleep, you’re much more likely to get better quality snoozing time at night.
 Here are some things to think about or even cut out to help improve your sleep.

 Poor sleep hygiene

 This has a major impact on your sleep.
-Caffeine is in coffee, but it’s also in tea, fizzy drinks and other things you may not realise.
-Try to avoid any high-caffeine drinks after 2pm to help you get a better sleep at night.
+We all know caffeine is in coffee, but it’s also in tea and fizzy drinks.
+Try to avoid any high-caffeine drinks after 2pm.

-Drinking alcohol can make you feel drowsy and tired, but it can also affect your sleep negatively.
-If you’re drinking alcohol, it is best to stop at least a few hours before going to bed and try to drink a lot of water before falling asleep.
+Drinking alcohol does make many of us feel drowsy and tired, but actually, it can affect our sleep really negatively.
+If you’re drinking alcohol, you’re better off stopping at least a few hours before going to bed.

 Smoking stimulates your brain making it harder to get to sleep.
 If you’re a smoker, try not to smoke in the hours immediately before going to bed.

 Cooler temperatures are better for sleep, so if your room is too hot, you’ll probably have a hard time getting to sleep.
-If it’s too warm, leave the heating off and make sure your duvet is light enough, especially during the summer months.
+If it’s too warm, leave the heating off and make sure your duvet is light enough, especially during the summer!

 Did you know that staring at laptop, phones or TV stimulates your eyes and brains?
 This makes it much harder to fall asleep.
 Try to avoid staring at screens for the hour before you go to bed.

 Anxiety and stress